 There are some contractors who are exempt from AB5 including doctors, dentists, insurance agents, lawyers, accountants, securities brokers, real estate agents, hairstylists, and many creative professionals.
 If you are exempt from AB5, you must still pass the Borello test to be qualified as an independent contractor.
-Owner-operators are currently not exempt from AB5, but lawsuits have been filed, and the trucking industry is hoping for restraining orders, injunctions, and/or federal preemption to stop AB5.
-Unfortunately, that could take months or years to accomplish.
+Owner-operators are currently not exempt from AB5.

 The Two-Check System

-The first check is to the driver as an employee, and the second check is for the rental of the driver’s equipment.
+The first check is if the driver is an employee, and the second check is for the rental of the driver’s equipment.
 However, there are nuances that make this a difficult solution.

 The trucking industry will continue to work towards solutions because there is a significant concern that AB5 will quickly spread to other states like New Jersey, Illinois, Washington, and New York.
-Many presidential candidates want AB5 to be the rule of the land and would prefer all people to be employees and members of a labor union.
-As things stand today, the most common options we see carriers offering their owner-operators with California residences are:
+The current administration would like AB5 and the PRO Act to be the rule of the land and would prefer all people to be employees and members of a labor union.
+As things stand today in regard to AB5, the most common options we see carriers offering their owner-operators with California residences are:

 Move residence out of California

-Get own operating authority and drive for the trucking company’s brokerage division
+Get your own operating authority and drive for the trucking company’s brokerage division